-It’s Saturday morning and once again you are trying to drag your kids out of bed to get them to help clean up.
+It’s Saturday morning and once again you are trying to drag your kids out of bed to get them to help clean up around the house.

 After a long week of everyone leaving the house a mess, rushing around to get to sports team practices on time and trying to not be late to the office, you want them to hop up and help out.
 But they don’t seem to get motivated.